 The CCFLR response to the Government’s consultation on the Domestic Violence Disclosure Scheme was quoted by the Home Office in its “Summary of Responses” of March 2012.

 The CCFLR has also contributed to the foundation of the Institute of Family Law Arbitrators (IFLA), a not-for-profit-organisation providing an alternative to court litigation for the resolution of family disputes involving financial and child arrangements, and actively participates in IFLA’s governance.
-The arbitration mechanism put forward by IFLA was unanimously endorsed by the Court of Appeal in the case of Haley v Haley [2020] EWCA Civ 1369.

 Centre for Child and Family Law Reform website